Table of Contents[Hide][Show]

 It’s been a long time since I rolled out a sleeping bag and I’ve found a much better solution: RVing.
 And when you find the right campground, RVing is downright luxurious compared to the old tent days.

-So I booked a 33-foot RV through RVShare and towed it up to northern Michigan with a Dodge Durango SRT to visit the Sleeping Bear Dunes.
-In these COVID-19 times, an RV trip seemed like just the ticket for a safe way for me, my 10-year-old son, and my parents to have a Lake Michigan adventure.
+So I booked a 33-foot RV through RVShare and towed it up to northern Michigan with a Dodge Durango SRT to visit the Sleeping Bear Dunes with my 10-year-old son and my parents to have a Lake Michigan bucket list adventure.

 We had booked a campsite at the Wild Cherry RV Resort in Leelanau County; not only is it just 15 miles from Sleeping Bear National Park, it’s surrounded by 24 wineries within a 10-mile radius.
 The site bills it as the “Napa Valley of the North” and even if you don’t drink wine, the natural beauty is remarkable.